-8 Facts About the Accomplished Female Astronomer Caroline Herschel
+8 Facts About Pioneering Astronomer Caroline Herschel

 Caroline Herschel (1750–1848) was a German astronomer who made major contributions to science—though her work was often overshadowed by her brother's discoveries.